 A new trend emerging is the use of Wendy’s for home offices.
 People looking for a bit of extra space where they can work in peace that’s detached from the main house and yet easily accessible find that a Wendy house offers a superb way to accomplish these goals.
 You get all the benefits of working from home, such as no traffic, less spent on petrol and the general convenience while spending a fraction of the cost that you would if you were to build a concrete addition to your home.
 Wendy’s as holiday homes are also becoming more and more popular due to the lower cost.
 When you’re looking to build that holiday home.
 Consider a Wendy house specialist.
 You’ll be amazed at whats available.

 Wendy houses come in all sorts of shapes, sizes and materials and design can vary considerably, as can pricing.
 Depending on what you’re using the wendy house for, you can very often have one custom made specifically to meet your needs and where needed, plumbing and electricity can be provided.
+These days, Wendy houses can be partitioned into seperate rooms and plumbing and electrical outlets will allow you to have a bathroom, toilet and working appliances in your Wendy house.
 Wendy houses South Africa aims to keep adding information to help you with your decision.

 A Wendy house is typically a simple, single-storey structure in a back garden normally made of wood that is used for storage, hobbies, or as a workshop.
 That being said, many wendy’s these days are built on wooden stilts to accommodate uneven ground or raise the height to serve specific requirements.